estebanthi/mindtopia/src/site/notes/20 Me/Interests.md

 # Interests
 ---
-Here I keep a reference of all the things that once interested me, in no specific order.
+Here I keep a reference of all the things that once interested me in a way strong enough to write it down here, in no specific order.

 - [[Music\|Music]]
 	- [[Piano\|Piano]]